Ukrainians: Symbols

 Ukraine's national symbols include its flag and its coat of arms.

-The national flag of Ukraine is a blue and yellow bicolour rectangle.
-The colour fields are of same form and equal size.
-The colours of the flag represent a blue sky above yellow fields of wheat.
+The national flag of Ukraine is a blue and yellow bicolour rectangle, with the colour fields of the same form and equal size and the colours representing a blue sky above yellow fields of wheat.
 The flag was designed for the convention of the Supreme Ruthenian Council, meeting in Lviv in October 1848.
 Its colours were based on the coat-of-arms of the Kingdom of Ruthenia.

-The Coat of arms of Ukraine features the same colours found on the Ukrainian flag: a blue shield with yellow trident—the symbol of ancient East Slavic tribes that once lived in Ukraine, later adopted by Ruthenian and Kievan Rus rulers.
+The coat of arms of Ukraine features the same colours found on the Ukrainian flag: a blue shield with yellow trident—the symbol of ancient East Slavic tribes that once lived in Ukraine and later adopted by Ruthenian and Kievan Rus rulers.